 While entering the Basilica, the visitor is immediately struck by the artistic profusion of the interior and the spiritual evocations of thisis masterpiece.
 At the end of the central nave is the statue of St. Peter giving his blessing, with his foot worn by the public's caresses.
 In a chapel on the right nave is the famous Pietà by Michelangelo, a marble complex of sublime expression, completed by the artist at the age of 23.

-Symbol of the Catholic Church and of the city of Rome is the main dome, an impressive work designed by Michelangelo and completed after his death by Domenico Fontana and Giacomo della Porta.
+Symbol of the Catholic Church and of the city of Rome is the main dome, an impressive work designed by Michelangelo, and completed after his death by Domenico Fontana and Giacomo della Porta.
 The Vatican Grottoes, located under the Basilica's floor, guard the tomb of Saint Peter and those of other popes, including Pope John Paul II.

-Not very far from the Basilica, walking along the walls, visitors arrive at the entrance of the Vatican Museums, which house works of art of incomparable value.
-Among the various exhibition halls, the Museum of Egyptian art displays numerous examples of sculptures, sarcophagi and mummies, Mesopotamian cuneiform tablets and seals.
-The Picture Gallery (Pinacoteca) contains works by Giotto, Caravaggio, Beato Angelico, Perugino, Leonardo, Titian and Raphael.
+Not very far from the Basilica, walking along the walls, visitors arrive at the entrance to the Vatican Museums, housing incomparable works of art.
+Among the various exhibition halls, the Museum of Egyptian Art displays numerous examples of sculptures, sarcophagi and mummies, Mesopotamian cuneiform tablets and seals.
+The Painting Gallery (Pinacoteca) contains works by Giotto, Caravaggio, Beato Angelico, Perugino, Leonardo, Titian and Raphael.
 In the Apostolic Palace, visitors are allowed to enter the Raffaello Rooms that are decorated with beautiful frescoes realizsed by the artist between 1508 and 1524.